Feedback Friction: LLMs Struggle to Fully Incorporate External Feedback: Analysis of

 \paragraph{Combining temperature increases with rejection sampling yields better results.} To enhance performance further, we implement a more targeted approach that combines increased temperature with rejection sampling.
 This method explicitly forces the model to explore new solution paths while avoiding previous attempts.
 Specifically, we instruct the model to generate 25 answers, and remove final answers that occurred in previous iterations (which by construction is incorrect, since we only continue iterating on problems that remain unsolved).
 If no answer remains after this filtering process, we randomly select one from those 25 answers.
 Otherwise, we randomly select one of the remaining novel answers as the final prediction.

 As shown in \autoref{fig:sampling}, the combined strategy yields substantive performance gains across both multiple-choice datasets and non-multiple-choice datasets compared to the baseline that only increases the temperature.
-While the magnitude of these improvements varied, the consistent pattern suggests that forcing models to explore new solution paths by rejecting previously used answers is beneficial regardless of the task format.
+While the magnitude of these improvements varied, the consistent pattern suggests that forcing models to explore new solution paths by rejecting previously used answers is beneficial.
 Despite these gains, we observed that all datasets still fall short of the target accuracy, indicating that sampling strategies alone cannot fully resolve model resistance to feedback.